apache/trafficcontrol/docs/source/api/v3/deliveryservice_requests_id_assign.rst

 :assignee:   The username of the user to whom the :term:`Delivery Service Request` is assigned.
 :assigneeId: The integral, unique identifier assigned to the :term:`DSR`.

 It is not required to send both of these; either property is sufficient to determine an :ref:`dsr-assignee`.
 In most cases, it's easier to use just `assignee`.
 If both *are* given, then `assigneeId` will take precedence in the event that the two properties do not refer to the same user.
+Sending a request that sets the assignee to ``null`` un-assigns the :term:`DSR` from any assignees it previously had\ [#implicit-null]_.

 .. code-block:: http
 	:caption: Request Example